hapax/hapax.github.io/assets/benford.md

 people per province $e^Y$.
 But this is likely to *increase* the error, since I know less about provinces of Chile than I do about Chile compared to other countries.
+I suspect that there is a nice quantitative connection to be made between the variance of $\varepsilon_X$ and the prior data I have on it.

+#### Remaining issues

+In some ways, I'm

 <!--
 The Lyapunov condition holds for a sum of independent random